Lamps

 The glass bulb portion of lamps range in shapes and sizes sometimes specifically for a certain look or fitting – or sometimes their shape is quite random.

-Household light bulbs are typically “type A” and the A literally stands for “arbitrary”.
-Their sizes are of a generally similar shape and size, but are not specific.
+Household light bulbs are typically "type A" and the A stands for "arbitrary".
+Their sizes are of generally similar shape and size but are not specific.

 Glass Bulb Shapes